RAV KOOK ON PARSHAT RE’EH-HOW TO BE BLESSEDLY HAPPY

 “A happy life—whether that of an individual or the community—comes into being to the extent that this life actually implements the practical steps that the most exalted ideals require of it.

-Every practical ascent in the precise details of a person’s or a community’s activities, that is in line with the most exalted and expansive thought—thought that transcends all of the spheres of human constriction—leads to the crystallization of these exalted ideals and to our turning to their development and elevation.
+Every practical ascent in the precise details of a person’s or a community’s activities, that is in line with the most exalted and expansive thought—thought that transcends all of the spheres of human constriction—leads to the manifestation of these exalted ideals and to our turning to their development and elevation.

 Every such elevation elicits hidden blessings in the depths of life.
 It generates a great spiritual force, and it fortifies the power and victory of these ideals in the inner world of the individual and in the external world of the community.”